How to Prevent Hearing Loss as a Musician | Tips for Musicians to Protect Their Ears

 Don't Stand by the Speakers

-Another great thing you can do for your hearing health is to take a step back from the speakers.
+Another great thing you can do to improve your hearing is to take a step back from the speakers.
 Whether it's a hip-hop show or a rock concert, you don't want to be crowding the speakers for too long.

 It may not be possible to escape the booming stadium speakers at your concert completely, but you can strategically position yourself to avoid standing right next to them.